 - earn the necessary GPA or semester hours to meet the minimum requirements while not receiving federal financial aid or

-- submit a SAP Appeal Form
+- submit a SAP Appeal Form in MyUI.

 Minimum Grade-Point Average (GPA)

 Undergraduate students must maintain at least a 2.0 UI GPA.
 Some scholarships may require a higher GPA than the minimum required to remain in good SAP standing.